miguelfiguera/ror-book/README.md

 This video [here](https://www.youtube.com/watch?v=QJ4BcTQlKC0) about how to deploy on render.com

+Render asked for a credit card(even for free plan), I do not have one that they can accept (Venezuelan here), so deployment was not possible this time.

+I'll try later another option, with real apps.

 ##  Installing Bootstrap/Bulma

 This project does not require any kind of styling, so This did not happen.